 Muni transit coverage by walk access at different levels of headways has been reported since the 2021 CMP cycle.
 This transit coverage metric reports the percent of San Francisco's total population and total jobs that are within a 5-minute walk of Muni transit service, using Muni's General Transit Feed Specification (GTFS), and population and employment data derived from the US Census' American Community Survey and San Francisco Planning Department.
-The metric has been calculated annually for each April - May period from 2017 to 2021 and for the same period in 2023.
+The metric has been calculated annually for each April - May period from 2017 to 2023.